 Don’t forget to check out this delicious and helpful southern Spain itinerary through Andalucia and get your free Seville checklist here.

-The Best Tapas in Seville
+The Best Tapas Bars in Seville

 People eat out a lot, here, and tapas is definitely not for tourists.
 You’d be hard pressed to stumble for more than about 100 metres without finding a place that serves up a plate of sliced jamon washed down with cerveza.
 While fine dining options definitely do exist, the more common way to eat is to share a few dishes of tapas with friends, often while standing at the bar.